walterfreeman/phy211/syllabus.md

 Instead, you should make sure you know how you know what to do to solve the problem.
 After you complete a problem, take just a few minutes to look back over it and ask yourself: what about this problem led me to the solution?
 Make sure you're aware of what aspects of the problem make it solvable in a particular way.
 This will help you build a flexible toolkit of problem-solving skills, tools that will serve you well on the exams and in life.

-I've chosen to give you only six to ten homework problems per week.
-I could give you more, and in fact if you want more practice problems there are more available in your textbook.
-This is because I intend for you to spend more time thinking about what each problem entails, and learning from them; my experience has shown that students who have to slog through 25 homework problems per week are less likely to actually think about the skills they've applied in each one, since homework becomes a grueling endurance challenge rather than an opportunity to learn physics.
-I'd much rather have you do the latter.
+We've chosen to give you only six to ten homework problems per week.
+We could give you more, and in fact if you want more practice problems there are more available in your textbook.
+This is because we intend for you to spend more time thinking about what each problem entails, and learning from them; my experience has shown that students who have to slog through 25 homework problems per week are less likely to actually think about the skills they've applied in each one, since homework becomes a grueling endurance challenge rather than an opportunity to learn physics.
+We'd much rather have you do the latter.

 #### 4. This is not a math class
 In this class, you will use mathematics, but it is only a tool.
 Do not let yourself become a thrall to mathematics; this class is no more about mathematics than a class on Shakespeare is a class about words.